-The George Washington University (the "university") sponsors The George Washington University Health and Welfare Benefit Plan for Retired Employees (the "Plan") to provide health and welfare benefits to eligible retirees, long-term disability benefit recipients, and their dependents.
+The George Washington University (the "university") is committed to offering its benefits-eligible employees a comprehensive benefits package at a competitive cost.
+GW offers employee benefits in a way that gives you choice and flexibility so that you can choose the benefits that are right for you and your family.
 To get the most out of the university's benefits offerings, you will need to understand how the benefits work, when you can receive benefits, and what steps you must follow.
 This document, along with the applicable Benefit Descriptions, can help.

-This document, together with the underlying Benefit Descriptions where available, is both The George Washington University Health and Welfare Benefit Plan for Retired Employees (the "Plan") and the Plan's summary plan description ("SPD"), each as required by the Employee Retirement Income Security Act of 1974, as amended ("ERISA").
-The Plan offers you the choice of various levels of medical, dental and vision coverage so you can pick the level that best meets your needs.
+This document, together with the underlying Benefit Descriptions where available, is both The George Washington University Health and Welfare Benefit Plan (the "Plan") and the Plan's summary plan description ("SPD"), each as required by the Employee Retirement Income Security Act of 1974, as amended ("ERISA").
+The Plan offers you the choice of various levels of coverage so you can pick the level that best meets your needs.
 When you enroll during designated enrollment periods, we will ask you to make decisions about your benefits.
-That means you should evaluate your needs, learn about your options, and choose benefit levels that will protect you and any eligible family members for a full year.1 (The Plan year is the calendar year.)
+That means you should evaluate your needs, learn about your options, and choose benefit levels that will protect you and any eligible family members for a full year.
+1 (The Plan year is the calendar year.)

-This SPD does not address retirement savings plans or tuition benefits.
-Summaries and information for these benefits are available at https://hr.gwu.edu/benefits, or by calling (571) 553-8382.
+This SPD does not address retirement plans, flexible spending accounts, or non-ERISA welfare benefits such as GW-Paid Short Term Disability or tuition benefits.
+Summaries and information for these benefits are available at https://hr.gwu.edu/benefits, or by calling (888) 4GWUBEN (449-8326).

-For your reference, this SPD includes a glossary to help you navigate through some vocabulary (see Section 6).
+For your reference, this SPD includes a glossary to help you navigate through some vocabulary (see Section 7).
 Capitalized terms in this SPD are defined in the glossary.